kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <blockquote class="twitter-tweet" lang="en"><p>Got my Gulp CSS build-out process working EXACTLY the way I want it to…only took 3 weeks.</p>&mdash; kai gittens (@kaidez) <a href="https://twitter.com/kaidez/status/529054310379053056">November 2, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-There was a rush to ship this project and as a result, things got deployed when the code was "good enough," but "not as good as it could've been."
+There was a rush to launch this project and as a result, things were launched when the code was "good enough," but "not as good as it could've been."
 It was obvious that some things needed refactoring.

 There was no time to refactor it during work hours due to other projects on my team's plate, so I decided to refactor the bad code parts on my own time.
 And since I had already used these tools to create a productive dev environment for the project, I decide to reuse the same tooling/environment setup for the refactor.